hsd01/cop_json_to_sqlite3_db/README.md

 GD.jsn contains data in json format and file csv_json_into_DB.py is script which access json file and copy all data into database.

+GD.json is not been uploaded yet.. will upload it soon